jquiros07/cloud-pizza/README.md

         "cause": "Customer asked for pineapple."
     }
     ```
 5. Failure execution response.
-No "pizza" data.
+No "pizza" data (an email will reach to productionsupportdummy@protonmail.com).
     ```json
     {
         "error": "We are having problems processing your order, our apologies.",